1. Summary of our approach to Stewardship

 For our segregated Public Equities, we work with a designated stewardship provider, EOS at Federated Hermes (EOS), who we closely align with and participate actively in client discussions defining their engagement plans.
 We have direct oversight of the voting execution within our segregated equity mandates.
 This allows us to exercise our voting power and ensure consistency in our strategy.
 For our pooled equity funds, we have oversight of our managers’ stewardship activities and outcomes through regular review and quarterly reporting from them.
 Where possible, we set up split voting arrangements with managers of pooled funds, allowing us to instruct voting in a consistent manner.
 We monitor the consistency of our voting across mandates, in particular for any companies and issues with significant importance such as companies on our watchlists.

-Support for management: We seek to be supportive of boards and to recommend votes in favour of proposals unless there is a good reason not to do so in accordance with our voting guidelines, global or regional governance standards or otherwise to protect long-term shareholder interests.
+Support for management: We seek to be supportive of boards and to vote in favour of proposals unless there is a good reason not to do so in accordance with our voting guidelines, global or regional governance standards or otherwise to protect our interests.

 Consistency of voting: We aspire to be consistent in our votes across our entire portfolio.
 We seek to provide clarity of our positions through our asset managers and designated stewardship provider, in accordance with our RI Strategy and stewardship priorities.
 However, we recognise the limitations of investing across a range of mandates, especially the challenges of implementation within pooled funds at times, and we do this on a best effort basis.